Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: Experiments

 \subsubsection{Component Analysis}

-FSS-ITs contains only a single all-in-one module, TTIs, which integrates the Fast Fourier Transform (FFT), random spectral perturbation (RSP), and ordinary differential equations (ODE) into a feature transformation process over a sequence of time intervals.
-If the entire TTIs is removed from the FSS-ITs, the regularization term and specific loss computations in Sec. \ref{SEC_REG2OPT} would no longer be applicable, and our method would degenerate into the classical few-shot segmentation method SSP \cite{FSS-SSP-2022}.
-The IFA method \cite{CDFSS-Nie2024} used in our comparison experiments also adopts SSP as its base framework.
-In our notation, the variant of our method without the ODE modeling is abbreviated as FSS-TIs$-$ODE, the variant without FFT is abbreviated as FSS-TIs$-$FFT, and the variant without RSP is abbreviated as FSS-TIs$-$RSP.
-In addition, during the regularization and optimization process in Sec. \ref{SEC_REG2OPT}, we include a regularization term $\mathcal{L}^R$ and a segmentation loss $\mathcal{L}^{s,q,ds,c^s}$ based on the raw features (domain-specific features) extracted by the backbone network.
-We also perform ablation studies on these two losses: the variant without $\mathcal{L}^R$ is denoted as FSS-TIs$- \mathcal{L}^{s,q,ds,c^s}$.
-The more severe the accuracy drop after removing a certain component, the more important that component is.
+The all-in-one module named TTIs in FSS-ITs integrates the FFT, random spectral perturbation (RSP), and ODE into a feature transformation process over a sequence of time intervals.
+If TTIs is removed from the FSS-ITs, the cross-domain effect will also be erased.
+In our notation, the variant of our method without the ODE modeling is abbreviated FSS-TIs$-$ODE.
+The variant without FFT is abbreviated FSS-TIs$-$FFT, and the variant without RSP is abbreviated FSS-TIs$-$RSP.
+In addition, during the optimization process in Sec. \ref{SEC_REG2OPT}, we include a segmentation loss $\mathcal{L}^{s,q,ds,c^s}$ based on the raw features (domain-specific features) extracted by the backbone network.
+We also perform ablation studies on the loss.
+The variant without $\mathcal{L}^{s,q,ds,c^s}$ is denoted as FSS-TIs$-$$\mathcal{L}^{s,q,ds,c^s}$.
+The more severe the accuracy drops after removing a certain component, the more important that component is.